aremneva/KinoZhutt/README.md

     # Installation
  ======================

-     Please see the file called INSTALL.
+     Please tell us if you see the file called INSTALL, we have been looking for it too.

     # Licensing
   ====================